Affiliate links on Android Authority may earn us a commission. Learn more.

 How to fix the cloud sync error on the Steam Deck?

-The Steam Deck brings PC gaming to a handheld device with players able to access and play thousands of games, including quite a few AAA games, from Steam’s extensive library to the portable console.
-And with Steam Cloud, you don’t have to worry about losing their progress, stats, settings, and other information when switching between your PC and the Steam Deck.
-The cloud sync feature doesn’t always work as expected, though, but there are a few ways to troubleshoot the problem.
+The Steam Deck brings PC gaming to a handheld device, relying on Steam’s extensive catalog.
+And with Steam Cloud, you don’t have to worry about losing your progress, stats, settings, and other information when switching between your Deck and the desktop.
+Cloud sync doesn’t always work as expected, but there are a few ways to troubleshoot the problem.
 Here’s how to fix the cloud sync error on a Steam Deck.

-To fix the Steam Deck cloud sync error, ensure that SteamOS and the games are updated to the latest version.
-Simply restarting the device often does the trick.
-Check and enable cloud sync on the device and for individual games, and make sure that you don't have any network connectivity issues.
+To fix the Steam Deck cloud sync error, ensure that SteamOS and your games are updated to their latest versions.
+Simply restarting your Deck often does the trick.
+Check and enable cloud sync on the console as well as for individual games, and make sure that you don't have any network connectivity issues.
 There are also specific game compatibility features you might have to adjust.
 Also, keep in mind that these errors could be because Steam's servers are down or going through routine maintenance.

 JUMP TO KEY SECTIONS